9 Tips on How to Counteroffer in a Salary Negotiation

 4. Not understanding their worth.

 Don’t go into a salary negotiation conversation without understanding your worth and the worth of the job.
 Always do you research.
-Ask your colleagues about their salaries, find out how the company views compensation in their compensation philosophy, and get access to verified salary data.
+Ask your colleagues about their salaries, find out how the company views compensation in their compensation philosophy, and get access to salary data.
 Do what you can to have an educated view on how much the job and you are worth.

 How to make a counteroffer in a salary negotiation